ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 P = planting position

-> *Note*: Kelp is an exception to this behaviour, to prevent them from going diving into the water, the planter will actually walk to the first air block above the water, looking up for 26 blocks (1 above the max plant length), if this is not possible they will not be able to harvest this plant, so ensure there is air present above the water.
+> *Note*: Kelp is an exception to this behaviour.
+To prevent planters from diving into the water, the planter will walk to the first air block above the work tagged block and look up 26 blocks from the work tagged block.
+If this is not possible, they will not be able to harvest this plant, so ensure there is air above the water above the work tagged block.
 >
 > ![Kelp field movement explanation](/assets/images/buildings/plantation/planter_kelp_explanation.png)
 >
-> - The red cross is the position where the planter will walk to in the example image.
+> - The red X is the position where the planter will walk to in the example image.
-> - The blue cross is the position where the tag of the block is.
+> - The blue X is the position where the work tag of the block is.

-For downwards growing plants the same rules apply, although they will walk to the top of the stem, so ensure there are some ways for them to get up to the ceiling.

-Let's go over all the types of fields and their individual requirements.
+For downwards-growing plants, the planter will attempt to stand above the work tagged block and harvest below them.
+Make sure the planter can reach the top of the stem.

 ### Vertically growing plants (upwards and downwards)
-A "vertically growing plant" is a plant that grows in a single line, either up or downwards, for example Sugar Cane.
-These plants always break fully when their root blocks are broken, the planter will break these at the second block.
+A "vertically growing plant" is a plant that grows in a single line, either upwards or downwards; for example, Sugar Cane is a vertically growing plant that grows upwards.
+These plants always break fully when their root blocks are broken.
+The planter will break these at the second block from the root.

 Each of these plants have a minimum and sometimes a maximum growth height.
-The planter can only harvest them when they reach the minimum, if plants have a maximum the planter will have an increasingly higher chance to harvest the plant, the taller it gets.
-So as long as the plant can grow to the minimum height within the bounds of the schematic, you are good to go.
+The planter can only harvest them when they reach the minimum.
+If plants have a maximum height, the planter will have an increasingly higher chance to harvest the plant the taller it gets.
+Plants are only required to grow to the minimum height within the bounds of the schematic.

 | Plant          | Minimum height | Maximum height |
 |----------------|----------------|----------------|